Tuesday, May 5, 2020

 One of the pleasures of river trips is sitting around a campfire and talking without the presence of electronic devices or television.
 As one might imagine, the topics on our “travels with Charlie” varied from deep philosophical questions to crude humor, but somewhere in that mix, one subject that came up a few times was the hula.

-No, we weren’t dancing by light of the fire, (well, maybe once, but that’s another story) but Charlie told us that his mother’s family had a long tradition of participation and innovation in the traditional Hawaiian hula.
-At least as far back as his maternal great-grandmother, the family has produced many Kumu (hula masters) and today, several family members have their own halau (hula group or school).
+No, we weren’t dancing by the light of the fire (well, maybe once, but that’s another story), but Charlie told us that his mother’s family had a long tradition of participation and innovation in the traditional Hawaiian hula.
+At least as far back as his maternal great-grandmother, the family produced many Kumu (hula masters), and today, several family members have their own halau (hula group or school).
 In 2011, the family’s Beamer-Solomon Halau o Po’ohala group presented a hula drama at the Peter Norton Symphony Space in New York City.

-The Beamer-Solomon Halau o Po’hala perform “Eia Ka Hula: Behold the Hula” in New York City
+The Beamer-Solomon Halau o Po’hala performed “Eia Ka Hula: Behold the Hula” in New York City.

 “Have you a minute?” asked Mrs. Beamer after introductions.